-Canada Student Grant for Persons with Dependants
+Canada Student Grant for Full-Time Students with Dependants

 Student financial assistance from the Government of Canada and the Government of New Brunswick is designed to help eligible New Brunswick residents access post-secondary educational opportunities and to encourage them to complete their education in a timely and successful manner.